FelixKrueger/reStrainingOrder/Docs/README.md

 **N-masked genome folder**

-This folder and its contents are vital for subsequent steps.
+This folder and its FastA contents are vital for subsequent steps.
 For sample commands to index the new N-masked sequence files please [see below](#indexing-the-mgp-genome).

 **SNP folder**

-The folder `SNPs_directory` store the SNPs per chromosome, the files are in this format:
+The folder `SNPs_directory` stores files containing SNPs per chromosome, the files are in this format (here for chr11):

 ```
 >11